rafaelrochasilva/testing_in_elixir_talk/testing_in_an_elixir_world.md

 ---

-## The Real Model that will do the call to the external API
+Call to the external API

 ```elixir
 defmodule Greenbox.ProductClient do